azdabat/azdabat/README.md

 ---

 ## Current Coverage (Tier-1 Enterprise Attack Ecosystems)
-**This is Sample Data Only - Repository contains additional rules and Complete Roadmap**
+**This is Sample Data Only - Repository contains additional rules and Complete Roadmap and a three Tier system**

 | Ecosystem | Minimum Truth Sensor | Status | Maturity |
 |----------|----------------------|--------|----------|